steveblue/angular2-rollup/README.md

 ### Generate A Library Package

-Generate library packages with `ngr new lib`.
+Generate library packages with `ngr generate library my-lib-name`.

-`ngr new lib --name my-lib --dir src/app/shared/lib`

-This will generate a library package in the src/app/shared/lib folder with the necessary configuration.
+This will generate a library package in the current folder with the necessary configuration.

 ### Developing A Library